 March 16, 2010 - Announces he will begin his 2010 season at the Masters Tournament in April.

-October 31, 2010 - After 281 straight weeks, the longest in Official World Golf Ranking history, Woods loses his number one ranking to Lee Westwood.
+October 31, 2010 - After 281 straight weeks, the longest in Official World Golf Ranking history, Woods loses his No. 1 ranking to Lee Westwood.

 2010 - Loses about $20 million from estimated endorsements after sponsors including Gatorade, AT&T and Accenture end ties.
 Other sponsors including Nike, Upper Deck and EA Sports remain with Woods.

 June 7, 2011 - Announces he will miss the U.S. Open due to knee and Achilles tendon injuries.

 June 20, 2011 - Earning an estimated $62,294,116, is ranked number one on the Sports Illustrated annual "Fortunate 50" list of highest paid American athletes for the eighth straight year.

 July 19, 2011 - Woods announces that after a 12-year relationship, he and caddie Steve Williams will no longer be working together.